Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 <details>
 <summary><h3>Staged Payloads</h3></summary>

-A staged payload is, simply put, an exploitation process that is modularized and functionally separated to help segregate the different functions it accomplishes into different code blocks, each completing its objective individually but working on chaining the attack together.

-The scope of this payload, as with any others, besides granting shell access to the target system, is to be as compact and inconspicuous as possible to aid with the Antivirus (AV) / Intrusion Prevention System (IPS) evasion as much as possible.

-Reverse connections **(stage0)** are less likely to trigger prevention systems like the one initializing the connection is the victim host, which most of the time resides in what is known as a security trust zone.

-After the stable communication channel is established between the attacker and the victim, the attacker machine will most likely send an even bigger payload stage which should grant them shell access **(stage1)**.
+A staged payload modularizes the exploitation process by separating functionality into discrete components.
+Each stage performs specific tasks while chaining together to execute the complete attack.

+Like all payloads, its objectives are twofold:

+1. Establish shell access on the target system

+2. Maintain minimal footprint to evade AV/IPS detection

+**Connection Methodology:**

+* Stage 0 (Reverse Connection):

+    * The victim host initiates contact back to the attacker

+    * Lower detection risk as the connection originates from within the target's security trust zone

+    * Establishes initial communication channel

+* Stage 1 (Shell Access):

+    * After stable connection is established

+    * Attacker delivers the larger, more functional payload component

+    * Typically provides full shell access and control

 <details>
 <summary><h4>Meterpreter Payload</h4></summary>